roboscienceorg/book/source/Terms/ReferenceFrames.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Assuming that the inverse position kinematics problem has been solved for the current end effector pose, the inverse velocity kinematics (IVK) then solves the following problem: “Given the end effector twist, what is the corresponding vector of joint velocities?”
+Assuming that the inverse position kinematics problem has been solved for the current end effector pose, the :index:`inverse velocity kinematics` (IVK) then solves the following problem: “Given the end effector twist, what is the corresponding vector of joint velocities?”
 Under the assumption that the Jacobian is invertible (square and full rank) we can find